 On the other hand, there are certain limitations to using an essential oil diffuser.
 If you wish to use essential oils, you can only keep the diffuser running for 30 minutes at a time.
 You can only turn on the diffuser a few times a day for it to work efficiently.

-Besides, considering the small amount of mist it can produce, it’s not always enough for altering a room’s humidity significantly.
+Besides, considering the small amount of mist it can produce, it’s not always enough to significantly alter a room’s humidity.
 Fortunately, certain diffuser models on the market can produce enough steam to cause a noticeable difference.
 These models tend to be more expensive than usual.